-Cremation recently surpassed burial as the leading choice of Americans and, according to the National Funeral Director’s Association (NFDA), the cremation rate is expected to reach nearly 80% by 2035 (up from just 25% in 1999).
-As a death in the family is generally a rare occurrence, many people do not understand how a cremation works, what a cremation costs, what cremated ashes are comprised of, and what memorial and biodegradable urn options are available for them or their loved one.
+According to the National Funeral Director’s Association (NFDA), the cremation rate in the U.S. recently surpassed burial and is expected to reach nearly 80% by 2035 (up from just 25% in 1999).
+As most families don't experience a death too often, many people do not understand how a cremation works, what a cremation costs, what cremated ashes include, and what memorial and cremation urn options are available for them or their loved one.

 The process associated with cremating a person’s body has evolved over time.
 In ancient times, it was common to simply place the body of the deceased on top of a funeral pyre, which is an outdoor wooden structure designed to hold a body.
 Then, they would set the wood structure on fire to perform the cremation.